bowkercloud/cloud-endpoint-network-health-check/README.md

 A PowerShell script that tests connectivity to every endpoint required for Windows 365 and Azure Virtual Desktop - covering the Cloud PC host network, the end user client device, Intune, and Windows Autopilot.

-Built and maintained by [Dan Bowker](https://bowker.cloud) - Microsoft MVP for Windows 365.
+Built and maintained by [Daniel Bowker](https://bowker.cloud) - Microsoft MVP for Windows 365.

 ## Credit